louisbutt338/louisbutt338/README.md

 ## Louis Butt

 PhD researcher and nuclear data scientist.
-Researching accelerator-driven fusion neutron sources at the University of Birmingham MC40 Cyclotron.
+Researching accelerator-driven fusion neutron sources at the Birmingham MC40 Cyclotron and developing relevant modern research software on the side

 Currently working on:
 - nFoils: Python toolkit for neutron spectrum analysis using activation foils